burnoil/BFXDIAGS/README.md

-# Converting to Powershell.
+## Converting to Powershell.
 See Powershell folder.
+This was originally written in Python, but is now converting to Powershell.
+This will help it run faster and won't require a stand-alone EXE with all of the Python libraries.

 ## BFXDIAGS:  I was a long-time Altiris engineer starting in 2002.
 After Symantec (Now Broadcom) took over around 2010, someone built a utility a few years later called RAAD (Remote Altiris Agent Diagnostics) for troubleshooting Altiris agents.
 I am attempting to do the same for BigFix since I work with that product now.